-Methods of holding a guitar pick slightly varies from one musician to another.
-With some experience you'll establish your own pick position that fits the best to your individual preferences, playing style, etc...
+Methods of holding a guitar pick (also called plectrum) slightly vary from one musician to another.
+With some experience you'll establish your own pick's position that fits the best to your individual preferences and playing style

-To begin with, place the pick between the thumb and the index finger of your right hand as shown in the picture (for the left-handed guitar the picking hand will be the left hand).
+To begin with, place the pick between the thumb and the index finger of your right hand as shown in the picture (for a left-handed guitar the picking hand will be your left hand).

-As a starting point hold a pick more or less perpendicularly to the guitar body.
+As a starting point hold the pick more or less perpendicularly to the guitar body.

-Now bent a pick as in the picture below.
-And You'll get more aggressive, harsh sounding when playing with a distortion.
+Now turn the pick a little as in the picture below.
+And You'll get more aggressive, harsher sound when playing with a distortion.

 Some info about guitar picks and strings

 There's a variety of different picks with various shapes, thicknesses and sizes.
 Some will fit you better than others.
-It's a good idea to get a range of them: hard, medium, soft, big, small... practice with each one for a while, and sooner or later you'll naturally find which plectrum is really yours.
+It's a good idea to keep a bunch of different picks around when you are at the beginning stage: hard, medium, soft, big, small... practice with each one for a while, and sooner or later you'll naturally find which plectrum is really for you.

-Usually, harder pick and thicker strings give more massive sound.
-Although it can complicate your performance, so you'll need to be more adroit.
+The same thing goes for guitar strings.
+Usually, a harder pick used on a thicker strings will produce more massive sound.
+Although it can make your playing more difficult.

-Note that I do not mean to change the strings every half an hour to check how it feels, it would be a big headache.
-You might experiment with new ones just when the time for restringing comes.
+Note that I do not mean to change the strings every half an hour just to check how they feel, it would be a real pain.
+You might experiment with a set of different strings when the time for restringing comes.